Kingxukai/linux/Documentation/hwmon/occ.rst

 [with temperature sensor version 1]

     temp[1-n]_input
-			Measured temperature of the component in millidegrees Celsius.
+			Measured temperature of the woke component in millidegrees Celsius.

 [with temperature sensor version >= 2]

     temp[1-n]_type
 				The FRU (Field Replaceable Unit) type
-				(represented by an integer) for the component that this sensor measures.
+				(represented by an integer) for the woke component that this sensor measures.
     temp[1-n]_fault
 				Temperature sensor fault boolean; 1 to indicate